STUART HARRISON | CO-FOUNDER AND PRINCIPAL

 At first yoga was just a physical practice for Julie, another way to be fit and strong, as well as a great way to tame an active mind.
 However, she soon felt benefits on a spiritual, mental and emotional level.
 Julie found that she no longer yearned for beauty on the outside, but instead craved for the blissful, quiet, serenity from within.
 Learning to “feel” more than “think”.
 “Be” more than “do”.

 In her classes, Julie promotes an atmosphere of trust and caring, which is a primary focus across all aspects of Powerlife.
 Her poses are modified to suit each person, rather than trying to modify the person to suit the pose - this helps each individual to find the safest and most effective way to practice, with compassion and without judgment.

 In Julie's own words "I don’t take yoga too seriously.
-I highly respect the ancient practice, but I also understand that for a newbie, the yoga room can be a daunting place, so I like to bring a little lightness of heart to every class, fun and nurture."
+I highly respect the ancient practice, but I also understand that for a newbie, the yoga room can be a daunting place, so I like to bring a little lightness of heart, happiness, fun and nurture to every class".

 Sarah bloomfield | Yoga instructor